nehasm/Mask-and-Non-mask-face-detection-for-Corona/README.md

 Mask Detection Model

-The Data for mask and non mask wearing faces was not available anywhere.I made the dataset which is now available at kaggle [here].
+The Data for mask and non mask wearing faces was not available anywhere.I made the dataset which is can be download from [here](https://drive.google.com/file/d/1Iz4rYUWJRXY_UG0VDwMpRAG2Oi8LrvKl/view?usp=sharing).

 Steps to develop model:
 * Make sure to have image dataset